Torrey Craig NBA Playoffs Player Props: Suns vs. Clippers

-The Phoenix Suns, Torrey Craig included, take on the Los Angeles Clippers at 3:30 PM ET on Saturday in the 2023 NBA Playoffs.
+The Phoenix Suns, Torrey Craig included, match up versus the Los Angeles Clippers at 10:00 PM ET on Tuesday in the 2023 NBA Playoffs.

-With prop bets in place for Craig, let's look at some stats and trends to assist you in making good selections.
+Now let's break down Craig's available prop bets, with a particular eye on stats and trends to help you make good picks.

 Torrey Craig Prop Bets vs. the Clippers